hapax/hapax.github.io/_posts/2021-01-26-paradox-bus.md

 $$

 Thus, the arrival of the commuter is equivalent to adding another random bus.
-Since they are spread over an infinite time, the interarrival period is unchanged.
+The corresponding interarrival period is modified, but by a vanishingly small coefficient as $k \to \infty$.
 This completes our simple proof of the bus paradox.

 <figure>
     <div style="text-align:center"><img src